Mumbai CSMT–Solapur Vande Bharat Express

 The 22225/22226 Mumbai CSMT–Solapur Vande Bharat Express is India's 9th Vande Bharat Express train, running across the state of Maharashtra by starting from Mumbai's Chhatrapati Shivaji Terminus and terminating at Solapur city.

 Overview

-This train is operated by Indian Railways, connecting Mumbai CSMT, Dadar Ctrl, Thane, Kalyan Jn, Pune Jn, Kurduwadi Jn, and Solapur.
+This train is operated by Indian Railways, connecting Mumbai CSMT, Dadar Ctrl, Thane, Kalyan Jn, Pune Jn, Daund Junction, Kurduwadi Jn, and Solapur.
 It is currently operated with train numbers 22225/22226 on 6 days a week basis.

-Coach Augmentation
+Coach augmentation

 As per latest updates, this express train will be augmented with 4 additional AC coaches, thereby running with Vande Bharat 3.0 trainset W.E.F.
 28 August 2025 in order to enhance passenger capacity and make travel smoother and more convenient on this popular route.

 Rakes

 It was the seventh 2nd Generation Vande Bharat Express train and was designed and manufactured by the Integral Coach Factory (ICF) under the leadership of Sudhanshu Mani at Perambur, Chennai under the Make in India initiative.